NHFR-CERT-Neverhack-Defense-CERT/.github/profile/README.md

 ---

 ## A few words about NHFR-IR
-The **Neverhack Defense Computer Emergency Response Team (NHFR-IR)** is a security team dedicated to strengthening prevention, detection, and protection against cyber threats.
+The **Neverhack Defense Incident Response Team (NHFR-IR)** is a security team dedicated to strengthening prevention, detection, and protection against cyber threats.

 We support organizations during security incidents, conduct in-depth investigations, and provide actionable intelligence to anticipate and reduce cyber risks.